This Library Guide is an educational tool for ASU's science/engineering students and does not constitute legal advice.

 Where to Find ...

 Not sure where to go to find the information you need?
-This page links you to the major patent databases plus directs you to where all types of patent information is available
+This page links to the major patent databases plus where patent information is available

 Engineering and Construction